Free or cheap things to do on the Big Island and still have a great time!

 Go on a cultural tour of historic monuments

 Walking through the old town of Kailua Kona, there’s so many cool things to do around Kona that are free and cheap to do in west side of the island.
+It’s an easy walk along the waterfront district and passing through the historic landmarks and into the shopping venues around town.

 Fresh Portuguese bread, demo and sale at Greenwell farms